 Video and audio

-In order to determine where to collect information on specific categories, including the four telecommunications services categories, a Telephone Point of Purchase Survey (TPOPS) is conducted by the U.S. Census Bureau.
-The TPOPS is used to collect data about where consumers purchase goods and services and how much they are spending.
-The data from the TPOPS are then used to select the retail establishments in which BLS monitors the prices of telecommunications services.
-Most outlets in the telecommunications services categories are traditional wireless and landline telephone companies, satellite television companies, and internet service providers that sell bundles of services that include landline telephone and/or cable television services.
+In order to determine where to collect information on specific categories, including the four telecommunications services categories, a Consumer Expenditure Survey (CE) is conducted by the U.S. Census Bureau.
+The CE is used to collect data about where consumers purchase goods and services and how much they are spending.
+The data from the CE are then used to select the retail establishments in which BLS monitors the prices of telecommunications services.
+Most outlets in the telecommunications services categories are wireless and residential telephone companies; cable, satellite, and streaming television companies; and internet service providers.

-Bundled services are now a common method for consumers to purchase residential telephone services, internet access, and cable or satellite television.
-Telephone companies, internet service providers, and cable television companies all sell these products, which can be bundled into one package eligible for selection in each of three different CPI categories.
-When selecting sample in either the landline telephone services, internet services, or cable and satellite televisions services categories, if a bundled service is selected, it is assumed the customer’s primary intent is purchasing the service defined by the CPI category.
-For example, phone service must be included in the service bundle along with either internet or television services when selecting the sample in the landline telephone services category.
-Once an outlet is selected based on the TPOPS, a specific service is selected for use in the CPI.
-Detailed characteristics are recorded so that the same item can be priced over time and, if the carrier discontinues that item, the most similar substitute can be identified.
+Bundled services are a common method for consumers to purchase residential telephone services, internet access, and cable or satellite television.
+Telephone companies, internet service providers, and cable/satellite television companies all sell these products, which can be bundled into one package eligible for selection in each of three different CPI categories.
+When selecting sample in either the residential telephone services, internet services, or Cable, satellite, and live streaming televisions services categories, if a bundled service is selected, it is assumed the customer’s primary intent is purchasing the service defined by the CPI category.
+For example, phone service must be included in the service bundle along with either internet or television services when selecting the sample in the residential telephone services category.
+Once an outlet is selected based on the CE, a specific service is selected for use in the CPI.
+Some characteristics of the service (such as type of payment plan and contract type) are informed via third-party data that tracks current market trends.
+These and other detailed characteristics are recorded so that the same item can be priced over time and, if the carrier discontinues that item, the most similar substitute can be identified.

 If the originally selected item in the sample is no longer available for sale, a replacement item is selected, generally the one that is most similar to the discontinued item.
 A CPI analyst evaluates every item replacement to determine the following: